It's a New Day in Public Health.

 Whom can I call if I suspect that I have a mold problem, or if I want more information on mold?

-For additional information about the health effects of mold exposure and information on the safe removal of mold, please call your County Health Department's Environmental Health Office, the Florida Department of Health, Radon and Indoor Air Program at 1-800-543-8279, or review the respective mold webpages of the U.S. Environmental Protection Agency or the US Centers for Disease Control and Prevention.
-If you have a mold complaint about an apartment, hotel or workplace, see our information on apartments and hotels or on Indoor Air Quality (IAQ) in workplaces.
+For additional information about the health effects of mold exposure and information on the safe removal of mold, please call your local county health department's Office of Environmental Public Health, Radon and Indoor Air Program at 800-543-8279, or visit the U.S. Environmental Protection Agency or U.S. Centers for Disease Control and Prevention.
+If you have a mold complaint about an apartment, hotel or workplace, view our information on apartments and hotels or indoor air quality in workplaces.

 What is the Florida Department of Health doing about mold?